Canadian soldier at Kandahar

 One problem with this plan is that the Northern Alliance and the Taliban were at war pre 9/11.
 The Taliban may have been involved in the assassination of the Alliances top field commander, Ahmed Shah Masood.
 But the reality of the situation is that they would have no choice but to accept the power.
 Undoubtedly they would display a genuine front while perusing other agenda.
 This is standard when empires try to project their will.

 All this speaks to the complex inter-dependencies present, in the largest Geo-political sense.
-Canada with its vast oil
+Canada with its vast oil and gas reserves, has very little interest in any of these machinations, aside from one.

 We need another assembly line at the Oakville Car Plant.
 In jest of coarse, but it represents a critical part of our Strategic National Interest.
 The basis of the post war affluence in Canada was the Auto-Pact.
 Canada traded leading Jet technology and expertise to the Americans for a share in the American automobile market and other things.
 This guaranteed Canada's post war affluence; and Americas primacy in air power and space power.